kfinley/TypeMerger/README.md

 # TypeMerger - Merge two objects into one

 TypeMerger is a simple convention-based object merger for .NET Core.
-It allows two objects of any type to be merged into a new object.
+It allows two objects of any type to be merged into a new ``Type``.
 Object properties can be ignored and any collisions can be resolved using a fluent api.
 The object returned is a new ``Type`` that is dynamically generated and loaded using ``System.Reflection.Emit``.

 ## Dependencies
 None